Raise the Colours (organisation): Community reactions

-At an 18 October community event in Stirchley, Birmingham, organised to protest against the raising of the flags, Bridge and Stanley showed up, accompanied by Dale Hurd of the American Christian Broadcasting Network.
+At an October community event in Stirchley, organised to protest against the raising of the flags, Bridge, Stanley and other Raise the Colours members showed up, accompanied by Dale Hurd of the American Christian Broadcasting Network.
 Police were subsequently called to the event.
 Raise the Colours claimed on their social media that anti-flag protestors in Stirchley included "agitators from Antifa".